 Urea Side Effects

-Applies to urea: intravenous powder for solution
+Applies to urea: oral packet

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.